 The sponsoring organization or supervisor must notify the AmeriCorps Senior Portfolio Manager immediately if it appears that you will not be able to resume project duties within the maximum medical leave period of 10 service days.
-The AmeriCorps Senior Portfolio Manager may approve an extension of your medical leave for up to another five (5) service days in cases of extended recuperation and in which you are likely to return to the project within the approved leave period, or in the event of some delay in obtaining a prognosis of your medical condition within the approved leave period.
+The AmeriCorps Senior Portfolio Manager may approve an extension of your medical leave for up to another five (5) service days (after all personal and medical leave days are used) in cases of extended recuperation and in which you are likely to return to the project within the approved leave period, or in the event of some delay in obtaining a prognosis of your medical condition within the approved leave period.